danieledge/Fogh-timeline/README.md

 ### Privacy Notice

-- Your name appears publicly on GitHub
+- Your name appears publicly on GitHub (use firstname or nickname if prefered)
 - Email addresses are MD5 hashed
 - All content becomes public once approved